-The following combination packages also are available:
+*The following 30th Edition combination packages also are no longer available:

 For more than 100 years, Machinery’s Handbook has been the most popular reference work in metalworking, design, engineering and manufacturing facilities, and technical schools and colleges throughout the world.
 It is universally acknowledged as an extraordinarily authoritative, comprehensive, and practical tool, providing its users with the most fundamental and essential aspects of sophisticated manufacturing practice.
 The 30th edition of the “Bible of the Metalworking Industries” contains major revisions of existing content, as well as new material on a variety of topics.
 It is the essential reference for mechanical, manufacturing, and industrial engineers, designers, draftsmen, toolmakers, machinists, engineering and technology students, and the serious home hobbyist.

 Note that the large print edition measures 7″ x 10″ and the type is the size of normal reference works.
 It is not an enlarged print edition for sight-impaired readers; for such readers, we recommend the MH30 CD-ROM or eBook (see above), or the Machinery’s Handbook 31 Digital Edition, which enables on-screen enlargement of text and data.

 - Expanded metrology section including v-blocks and micrometer, vernier, and dial calipers.

 - New fluid power section covering pneumatic, hydraulic, and vacuum theory and applications.